stjude/RNAIndel/README.md

 ```

 ## Usage
-Indels are called by the built-in caller [Bambino](https://academic.oup.com/bioinformatics/article/27/6/865/236751)
+Indels are called by the built-in caller [Bambino](https://academic.oup.com/bioinformatics/article/27/6/865/236751) ,which is optimized
-which is optimized for RNA-Seq indel calling, and classified into somatic, germline, and artifact.
+for RNA-Seq indel calling, and classified into somatic, germline, and artifact.
 ```
 rnaindel -b BAM -o OUTPUT_VCF -f FASTA -d DATA_DIR [other options]
 ```